hopsoft/hero/README.md

 ## Its a bird, its a plane, its... its... my Hero

 Ever wish that you could unwind the spaghetti and get out of the corner you've been backed into?
-Well... fret no more.

 ### Hero is here to save the day

 I've seen my share of poor app structure.
-Hell, I wrote most of the bad stuff I've seen.
+Hell, I wrote most of it.

-Whether is fat controllers, giant models with mystery ActiveRecord callbacks, or a junk drawer lib directory.
+Whether is fat controllers, giant models with mystery callbacks, or a junk drawer lib directory.

 The question remains. **Where do I put my business logic?**

-Finally an answer that would make DHH proud... one that evolved from the real world with concrete use cases.
+Finally... an answer that could even make DHH proud.
+One that evolved from the real world with concrete use cases.

 ## Modeling the business process